 I am still a silly “adult child” at heart.
 I learned from a young age and still value small helpful gestures; even something simple as a smile to brighten someone’s day.

-Working really hard and applying twice, getting into my online university degree.
+Working really hard and applying twice, and then getting into my online university program

 What is Your Happy Place?

-Yoga, meditation and artistic creation.
-Being able to clear, express and align my mind.
-Art crawls/ shows.
+Anywhere to be able to clear, express and align my mind.

 3 Things to Bring to a Deserted Island